seven5/seven5.github.io/tutorial.md

 {% endhighlight %}

-Since the code for each of the fields is the same, we have factored into it's own small template in `pages/template/form.tmpl`.
-Then we re-used that by changing the json:
+Since the code for each of the fields is the same, we have factored into its own small template in `pages/template/form.tmpl`.
+Then we re-used that template by changing the json:

 {% highlight json %}
 {